 Alin’s research and pedagogical case studies on this topic have been recognized with several awards, including the Strategic Management Society Best PhD Paper Award and the European Foundation for Management Development case study competition award.
 Her work has been listed as part of INSEAD’s “50 Years, 50 Women, 50 Ideas” series.
 She currently serves on the Editorial Board of the Strategic Management Journal.

-Aline Gatignon and Laurence Capron (Under Review), The Firm As an Architect of Polycentric Governance: How Natura Built an Open Institutional Infrastructure in Brazil.
+Aline Gatignon and Laurence Capron (2020), The Firm As an Architect of Polycentric Governance: Building Open Institutional Infrastructure in Emerging Markets, Strategic Management Journal.

 Aline Gatignon and H. Gatignon (2011), Transaction Costs in Action: Erin Anderson and the Path-Breaking Work of TCE in New Areas of Business Research, Journal of Retailing, 86 (3), pp. 232-247.